Where are we now?

 Equity – How can we make sure that a RUC program is fair for all Washington drivers?

-A publicly accessible simulation of a RUC system was launched in November 2022 as a pilot study.
-The simulation built on findings from the Forward Drive research done so far and extended into early 2023 with over 1,100 participants.
-A final report of findings is due later this year.
+A publicly accessible simulation of a RUC system was launched in November 2022 as the first part of the pilot.
+The simulation built on findings from the Forward Drive research and extended into early 2023 with over 1,100 participants.

-In the simulation, mini-pilot participants could participate in one of three follow-on experiences including WA RUC FlexPay, WA RUC AutoPilot, and WA RUC MilesExempt.
+In the simulation, participants could opt into one of three follow-on experiences including WA RUC FlexPay, WA RUC AutoPilot, and WA RUC MilesExempt.

-Participants will be invited and reminded to return to the website to make up to four payments over four months using preloaded cash cards.
+Participants where invited and reminded to return to the website to make up to four payments over four months using preloaded cash cards.

-Participants claim exemptions by submitting proof of miles driven off Washington public roads.
+Participants claimed exemptions by submitting proof of miles driven off Washington public roads.

 Pilot Study FAQs